discordeno/discordeno/docs/src/README.md

 - [TypeScript Crash Course by Traversy Media](https://www.youtube.com/watch?v=rAy_3SIqT-E)

-There is always more resources...
+There are always more resources...
 Take your time and don't fret!
-Come back when you are ready, we can't wait to see what your Discordeno created bot does!
+Come back when you're ready, we can't wait to see what your Discordeno created bot does!